Top-Rated Guardianship Law Attorneys

 In many states, a guardian may also be appointed in other circumstances.
-For example, Maryland allows the court to appoint a guardian for a minor or someone suffering from a serious drug addiction.
-This article, however, only focuses on guardianships for incapacitated individuals.
+For example, Maryland allows the court to appoint a guardian for a minor or someone suffering from serious drug addiction.

 What makes Antonoplos & Associates group of Washington, D.C. guardianship attorneys so successful is that we expertly evaluate the merits of your case by listening to the specific issues you are facing and then directly work with you to determine how to best proceed.

 What is the process for appointing a guardian in the District of Columbia

 The process to appoint a guardian begins when an individual petitions the local court to appoint a guardian.
 This person is the petitioner and can be the incapacitated individual himself or herself or any other person interested in the incapacitated individual’s welfare.
 You must give the petition to the subject of the petition.
 This is the person the petition claims is “incapacitated”).
 Furthermore, you must complete this within three days of when the petition was filed.
 The allegedly incapacitated individual or other interested parties may object to the guardianship proceeding.
 However, objections are relatively rare, and usually, only occur in a small number of cases.

 Next, the court sets a hearing on the issue of incapacity.
 The allegedly incapacitated individual must have legal representation at this proceeding.
 The petitioner must notify all parties of the guardianship proceeding.
 This includes the date of the hearing.
 Anyone may apply for permission to participate in this proceeding, and the court determines whether or not to grant their request based on the best interests of the individual alleged to be incapacitated.